Rockford & Machesney Park, IL

 What Is A Dental Crown?

-When the team at Burch Dental examines the crowns of your teeth, we are referring to the exposed part of your tooth that is visible above the gum-line.
+When the team at Burch Dental examines the crowns of your teeth, we are referring to the exposed part of your tooth that is visible above the gum line.
 When this visible part of the tooth is damaged, a dental crown is then a complete covering that will sit directly on top of the tooth to help protect and maintain that natural tooth structure.
-Crowns are shaded to the match the color of your neighboring teeth and can be fabricated using a variety of materials such as porcelain, ceramic, resin, or metal.
+Crowns are shaded to match the color of your neighboring teeth and can be fabricated using a variety of materials such as porcelain, ceramic, resin, or metal.

 The Life Expectancy of a Dental Crown